Lady and Lion small.jpg

 Quick submission checklist:

-AI: really? for your wild and precious poems? come on now :(
+• AI: really? for your wild and precious poems?
+No :(

 We seek poems in which we feel a warm-blooded liveliness.
 Beating hearts, teeth and claws, and/or some rough-tongued tenderness.
 To get a sense of the range of work we’ve adored before, we heartily recommend our previous issues online.